s7u512/NSSO_HCES_2022-23/README.md

 ## Usage
 1. Clone the repo or download it.
 See [here](https://resources.github.com/github-and-rstudio/) for some help.
-2. Create two additional folders named `RawData` and `Output`  (they are hidden here via `.gitignore`)
-3. Place the fixed width files in the RawData folder.
+2. Place the fixed width files in the RawData folder.
 They are available at the [official website](https://microdata.gov.in/nada43/index.php/catalog/194) which requires a sign up, or alternatively [here](https://github.com/advaitmoharir/hces_2022/tree/main/03_raw)
-4. Run the scripts in order through `R` (An IDE like `RStudio` is recommended)
+3. Run the scripts in order through `R` (An IDE like `RStudio` is recommended)
-5. Your output files should be available in the `Output` folder
+4. Your output files should be available in the `Output` folder

 ## 5. Contributing